 By Julie Buxbaum

-From the New York Times bestselling author of Tell Me Three Things comes a story about two struggling teenagers who find an unexpected connection just when they need it most.
-Nicola Yoon, the bestselling author of Everything, Everything, calls it “charming, funny, and deeply affecting."
+From the New York Times bestselling author of Tell Me Three Things comes a charming and poignant story about two struggling teenagers who find an unexpected connection just when they need it most.
+For fans of Sophie Kinsella, Jennifer Niven, and Rainbow Rowell.

 Sometimes a new perspective is all that is needed to make sense of the world.

 KIT: I don’t know why I decide not to sit with Annie and Violet at lunch.
 It feels like no one here gets what I’m going through.
 How could they?
 I don’t even understand.

 DAVID: In the 622 days I’ve attended Mapleview High, Kit Lowell is the first person to sit at my lunch table.
 I mean, I’ve never once sat with someone until now.
 “So your dad is dead,” I say to Kit, because this is a fact I’ve recently learned about her.